A Vision for LA Parks

 Be part of the planning process for the City of Los Angeles Park Needs Assessment!
 You can participate by attending a community event, pop-up, taking the online survey, or by writing to the team directly to let us know your thoughts, concerns, and big ideas.

-Comment on the Draft PNA!
+Thanks to everybody who submitted comments on the Draft PNA!

 September